7 Thing You Should Know About Lingual Braces

 What Are Lingual Braces?

-Lingual braces are a type of braces that are placed behind the teeth, facing the tongue and palate, instead of in front of the teeth like traditional braces.
-This is a great cosmetic alternative for those who want to straighten their teeth without the visible metal brackets.
+Lingual braces are a type of braces that are placed behind the teeth, facing the tongue and palate, instead of in front of the teeth like traditional ones.
+This is a great cosmetic alternative for those who want to straighten teeth without the visible metal brackets.

 Lingual braces work precisely the same as traditional braces.
 They are made up of the same material and thus, fix the same dental problems.
-Every six to eight weeks, your orthodontist will schedule an appointment and adjust the braces to help your teeth shift into their proper positions.
+Every six to eight weeks, your orthodontist will schedule an appointment and adjust them to help your teeth shift into their proper positions.

 If you decide to get lingual braces, your orthodontist may take a dental impression or scan your teeth.
 The brackets are custom made for each patient’s teeth, and you will have to wear them between 18 to 24 months, depending on the severity of your dental problems.